-Based on the findings of the desktop study, and information provide in the RFP by ESB, the following assumptions were made in development of the CSM:
+Based on the findings of the desktop study and information provide in the RFP by ESB, the following assumptions made in development of the CSM:

-- The fluid assumed (based on records provided) to have leaked from the cable is a mixture of LAB and a mineral oil based cable fluid; - The leak is assumed to have occurred at a depth less than 2 m below ground; - The geology beneath the site is assumed to comprise approximately 4.35 m of made ground underlain by clay up to a depth of 8.6 m bgl.
-Limestone bedrock is assumed to be present at a depth of approximately 8.6 m bgl; - Groundwater is assumed to be present at relatively shallow depths within the made ground; - It is assumed that the Grand Canal adjacent to the site is lined with a low permeability material such as clay, as was commonly used from the 1700s to early 20th Century to prevent leakage from the canal and thus loss of water level restricting navigation; - It is assumed that there is no direct connection between the site and surface water bodies, however there may be an indirect connection with the Poddle River given its close proximity; - Other below ground utilities including mains water are assumed to be present in the vicinity of the site; and - It is assumed that commercial buildings adjacent to the site have no basements but that some residential properties to the west do.
+- The fluid assumed (based on records provided) to have leaked from the cable is a mixture of LAB and a mineral oil based cable fluid; - The leak is assumed to have occurred at a depth less than 2 m below ground; - The geology beneath the site is assumed to comprise approximately 3 m of made ground underlain by clay up to a depth of 10 m bgl.
+Limestone bedrock is assumed to be present at a depth of approximately 10 m bgl; - Groundwater is assumed to be present at relatively shallow depths within the made ground; - It is assumed that there is no direct connection between the site and surface water bodies; - Other below ground utilities including mains water are assumed to be present in the vicinity of the site; and - It is assumed that commercial buildings adjacent to the site do not have basements.